aliyousefiaan/myt-devops-assignment/README.md

 The applications are assigned an IAM role using Kubernetes Service Accounts and AWS IAM integration (IAM Roles for Service Accounts - IRSA).
 This allows the application to retrieve credentials dynamically without hardcoding secrets.

+Note: The new EKS Pod Identity feature eliminates the need for IRSA, providing a more streamlined approach to managing IAM permissions for pods in Amazon EKS.

 #### External Secrets Operator
 Syncs secrets from AWS Secrets Manager into Kubernetes secrets.
 The applications retrieve database credentials and other sensitive values from these secrets.